ibm-cloud-docs/FileStorage/working-with-snapshots.md

 4. Enter any Promo Code that you have, and click **Recalculate**.
 The Charges for this order and Order Review fields are completed by default.
 5. Click the **I have read the Master Service Agreement…** check box, and click **Place Order**.
 Your additional snapshot space is provisioned in a few minutes.

-## Receiving notifications when snapshot space limit is reached and snapshots are deleted

-Notifications are sent through the support tickets to the Master User on your account when you reach three different space thresholds – 75 percent, 90 percent, and 95 percent.

-- At **75 percent capacity**, a warning is sent that snapshot space usage exceeded 75 percent.
-If you heed the warning and manually add space or delete retained and unnecessary snapshots, the action is noted and the ticket is closed.
-If you do nothing, you must manually acknowledge the ticket and then it is closed.
-- At **90 percent capacity**, a second warning is sent when snapshot space usage exceeded 90 percent.
-Like with reaching 75 percent capacity, if you take the necessary actions to decrease the space that is used, the action is noted and the ticket is closed.
-If you do nothing, you must manually acknowledge the ticket and then it is closed.
-- At **95 percent capacity**, a final warning is sent.
-If no action is taken to bring your space usage under the threshold, a notification is generated and automatic deletion occurs so that future snapshots can be created.
-Scheduled snapshots are deleted, starting with the oldest, until usage drops under 95 percent.
-Snapshots continue to be deleted each time usage exceeds 95 percent until it drops under the threshold.
-If the space is manually increased or snapshots are deleted, the warning is reset and reissued if the threshold is exceeded again.
-If no actions are taken, this notification is the only warning that you receive.

 ## Deleting a snapshot schedule in the UI
 {: #cancelnapshotscheduleUI}
 {: ui}